VeronicaSalm/cmput466-project/README.md

     - Code demo for the project.
 * stop_list_iter.py
     - Uses LDA to build a stop list of uninformative terms.
+* lda_gibbs.py
+    - Our implementation of LDA using Gibbs sampling.
 ```

 Note that `intruder-detection` and the sub-directories in `scripts` all have their own READMEs, please see them for more information.